 How To Build A Protective Barrier With ACRYLITE® Alltop Multi-Skin

-ACRYLITE® Alltop is a unique material designed for greenhouses and patio covers.
-It is highly transparent, yet strong and light.
-These properties also make it a good choice for protective barriers.
+ACRYLITE® Alltop is a highly transparent, lightweight and strong material.
+These properties make it a good choice for protective barriers.
 ACRYLITE® Alltop is typically mounted in aluminum extrusions.
 The extrusions support the weight of the sheet, allow for expansion and close the open channels within the sheet.
 Follow this how-to guide to make an aluminum extrusion frame suitable for medical offices and hospitals.

 WHAT YOU NEED